 If the model has a property to hold or otherwise to interact with, it gives them something to do.
 In addition, if they’re having fun with the properties, you’re more likely to get a great expression.

 10. Allow Space Between the Arm and the Waist

 People often stand with their arms by their sides when they stand naturally.
 Unfortunately, if there’s no gap between the arm and the waist, the arm will look like a torso extension.
 This can make the arm “vanish” a bit into the body and/or make the waist look bigger than it is.
 Depending on your camera angle, it can also have the reverse effect of making the arm look larger.

 To avoid this, ask your model to bend their arm.
 It doesn’t have to be much, just enough to create space between their arm and the body.

 11. Angle the Shoulders

 Shoulders are the broadest part of the body and can make people look square if you shoot them straight.
-However, turning the shoulders slightly (or the entire body) will give your subject a slimmer natural look, particularly relevant when posing females.
+However, turning the shoulders slightly (or the entire body) will give your subject a slimmer natural look, particularly relevant when posing for females.

-You can only shoot a person straight when you want someone to appear big and powerful or perhaps even a little confrontational, like athletes or a CEO of a large company.
+You can only shoot a person straight when you want someone to appear big and powerful or perhaps even a little confrontational, like athlete or a CEO of a large company.
 That’s when you can have your model face the camera straight on with their entire body.